Gerry1135/PartAngleDisplay/README.md

 Change Log
 ==========
+	12/08/2014 19:50 GMT   Fixed yaw and roll controls when editor mode is changed using Editor Extensions Updated to version 0.2.4.5

 	04/08/2014 19:50 GMT   Now supports both the stock and Blizzy's toolbars Use of stock toolbar can be disabled in settings (useAppLaunch) Updated to version 0.2.4.4